techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 }
 ```

-Here's an example of a request that creates a task named "Review security practices presentation" assigns it to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc).
+Here's an example of a request that creates a task named "Review security practices presentation" and assigns it to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc).
 This request uses the reference URL example from earlier in this article.

 **Request**